 - 1 tablespoon coconut milk

 - Brown: Add the oil, "butter", sage, and (optional) onions to a soup pot on medium heat.
 Sautee until butter is a light caramel color (about 4-5 minutes).

-- Simmer: Add the rest of the ingredients to the pot, bring to a boil, then turn heat to low and allow to simmer for about 5 minutes.
+- Simmer: Mix the corn starch into the veggie stock.
+Add the rest of the ingredients including the veggie stock mixture to the pot, bring to a boil, then turn heat to low and allow to simmer for about 5 minutes.

 - Blend: Carefully pour soup into blender.
 Remove center of blender lid (to allow steam to escape) and place lid on blender.
 Holding clean towel over hole in lid, blend on med-high until soup has visibly lightened in color and appears smooth